Quansight-Labs/quansight-labs-site/posts/2021/04/rethinking-jupyter-documentation.md

 <img alt="numpy.linspace on numpy.org" src="/images/2021/04/numpy-linspace-compare.png" >

-On the left is the documentation for numpy when visiting https://numpy.org; on the right what you get in Jupyter Lab (or similar in a terminal).
+On the left is the documentation for numpy when visiting https://numpy.org.
+Let's call that "rendered documentation".
+On the right what you get in Jupyter Lab or in the IPython or regular Python REPL, let's cal that "help documentation" since it is typically reached via `identifer?` or `help(identifier)`

-Compared to online documentation viewed from within jupyter, the documentation is:
+Compared to rendered documentation, the help documentation is:

  - Hard to read,
  - Has no navigation